Jan 20, 2021 Jambo

 • What stakeholder groups or classifications do they belong to?

 If you're meeting with a specific stakeholder, you can easily prepare for the meeting by going through their stakeholder profile to gain a quick overview.
-This overview helps ensure you won't ask them the same questions they have been asked previously and are better informed on their situation (e.g. are there any issues raised by this stakeholder still unaddressed or unresolved).
-This helps show stakeholders that your organization has listened to them and has taken their perspectives seriously, making them more likely to want to communicate with you again in the future.
+This overview helps ensure you won't ask them the same questions they have been asked previously and are better informed about their situation (e.g., are there any issues raised by this stakeholder that are still unaddressed or unresolved).
+This helps demonstrate to stakeholders that your organization has listened to them and taken their perspectives seriously, making them more likely to want to communicate with you again in the future.

 2. Email integration

-Understanding what’s been said to stakeholders previously is vital for building positive relationships moving forward, so logging all records of communication with your stakeholders in an SRM can help keep everyone on the same page.
+Understanding what has been previously communicated to stakeholders is crucial for building and maintaining positive relationships in the future.
+Logging all records of communication with your stakeholders in an SRM can help keep everyone on the same page.

 Email is a common communication tool for contacting stakeholders, so utilizing an SRM that allows you to email communication records directly into the platform can make logging records fast and easy.
-An SRM, like Jambo, can even go one step further by using system logic to translate your emails into a complete and understandable communication record while also keeping attachments intact and connected to the record.
+An SRM, like Jambo, can even go one step further by utilizing system logic to translate your emails into a comprehensive and understandable communication record, while also preserving attachments and keeping them connected to the record.
 This allows everyone to stay consistently updated on the history of engagement and helps your team decide what needs to be done next.

-Having the ability to easily send communication records to your SRM, means you don’t have to worry that critical information is left sitting in various team members emails, reducing the risk that comes with stakeholder engagement data gaps.
+Having the ability to send communication records to your SRM easily means you don't have to worry that critical information is left sitting in various team members' emails, thereby reducing the risk associated with stakeholder engagement data gaps.

-Looking for tips on how to write effective stakeholder emails?
-Check out our blog!
+Explore tips on how to write effective stakeholder emails →

 3. Traceability

-Not all stakeholders care about the same things or need the same information.
-To make sure you’re communicating well with each stakeholder, it’s vital to understand their unique perspectives on your project, which is where traceability can help.
+Not all stakeholders share the same interests or require the same information.
+To ensure you're communicating effectively with each stakeholder, it's essential to understand their unique perspectives on your project, which is where traceability can be particularly beneficial.

-Interested in learning how traceability works in Stakeholder Relationship Management (SRM) software?
-Check out our blog!
+Discover how traceability works in Stakeholder Relationship Management (SRM) software →

 4. Logging stakeholder roles

-It's not uncommon for you to come across people who may be representing multiple stakeholder roles or perspectives in your engagement program.
+It's not uncommon to encounter individuals who represent multiple stakeholder roles or perspectives in your engagement program.

-For example, a stakeholder can be a private business owner, a member of the local historical society, and an employee of an organization all at the same time, so understanding which role they are representing at the time they’re engaging with your organization can provide you with important context.
-For this reason, it’s important that your SRM enables you to record:
+For example, a stakeholder can be a private business owner, a member of the local historical society, and an employee of an organization all at the same time.
+Understanding which role they are representing at the time they're engaging with your organization can provide you with meaningful context.
+For this reason, your SRM must enable you to record:

-1. that a stakeholder contact is associated with multiple organizations and;
+• That a stakeholder contact is associated with multiple organizations and

-This feature allows you to easily identify what role a stakeholder is representing and which issues or commitments are associated with the stakeholder and the respective organization.
-This is beneficial for your records because the original record will remain linked to both the stakeholder and the original organization, preserving your historical data's integrity while highlighting the changing nature of your stakeholders and their relationships to their community, groups, and organizations.
+This feature enables you to easily identify the role a stakeholder represents and the issues or commitments associated with both the stakeholder and their respective organization.
+This is beneficial for your records because the original record will remain linked to both the stakeholder and the original organization, preserving the integrity of your historical data while highlighting the changing nature of your stakeholders and their relationships to their community, groups, and organizations.

 These additional insights about your stakeholders and their various roles can help equip your team with the context they need to keep communications relevant, updated, and focused.

-To learn how Jambo helps lower the risk of working with contractors, check out our blog!
+Learn how Jambo helps lower the risk of working with contractors →

 5. Tracking preferences

-To keep records of preferences, use an SRM with an internal notes section to log information such as the hours they're available, their preferred name, their favourite beverage, etc. You and your team can then use this information to personalize any communications or in-person meetings to show you listened and care about their perspectives and preferences, which will help to strengthen your stakeholder relationships.
+To keep records of preferences, use an SRM with an internal notes section to log information such as the hours they're available, their preferred name, their favourite beverage, etc. You and your team can then use this information to personalize any communications or in-person meetings, showing that you listened and care about their perspectives and preferences, which will help strengthen your stakeholder relationships.

-Developing a repeatable and scalable process for stakeholder engagement management is essential for communicating effectively and building strong stakeholder relationships, which is why utilizing Stakeholder Relationship Management (SRM) software is key!
+Developing a repeatable and scalable process for stakeholder engagement management is essential for effective communication and building strong stakeholder relationships, which is why utilizing Stakeholder Relationship Management (SRM) software is crucial.

-To level-up your stakeholder communication, it’s time to choose the best Stakeholder Relationship Management software for your organization.
-To help you decide how to select the right SRM, download our free checklist!
+To elevate your stakeholder communication, it's time to select the optimal Stakeholder Relationship Management software for your organization.
+To help you decide how to choose the right SRM, download our free checklist!

 Related posts